trampgeek/jobe/README.md

 Programs may write binary output but the results are returned to the caller JSON-encoded, which requires UTF-8 strings.
-To avoid crashing the json-encoder, the standard output and standard error output from the program are taken as 8-bit character streams; characters below '\x20' (the space character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines which are passed through directly, and tabls and returns which are replaced with '\t' and '\r' respectively.
+To avoid crashing the json-encoder, the standard output and standard error output from the program are checked to see if they're valid utf-8.
+If so, they're returned unchanged.
-Also, the Runguard sandbox currently runs programs in the default C locale.
+Otherwise, they're taken as 8-bit character streams; characters below '\x20' (the space character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines which are passed through directly, and tabls and returns which are replaced with '\t' and '\r' respectively.

-As a consequence of these two constraints, programs that generate utf-8 output cannot currently be run on Jobe.
-It is hoped to improve on this in the future.
+If Jobe is to correctly handle utf-8 output from programs, the Apache LANG environment variable must be set to a UTF-8 compatible value.
+See the section *Setting the locale* below.

 Jobe is implemented using Ellis Lab's [codeigniter](http://codeigniter.com) plus the [RESTserver plugin](https://github.com/chriskacerguis/codeigniter-restserver) originally